Lost Continent (1951 film): Reception

-MST3K
+In a contemporary review for the Los Angeles Times, critic John L. Scott wrote: "'Lost Continent' ... differs from the usual pulp yarn about the Atomic Age in that it takes place on this planet.
+A favorite trick of fantastic adventure writers now is to contrast the future with the prehistoric past.
+This device is used in the new film.
+'Lost Continent' is distinctly novelty, with a thin story serving as framework for the thrills of atom-rocket flights, battles with a brontosaurus, triceratops, pterodactyl and other bellowing monsters, and a lost island that blows up for a finale."

-Lost Continent was featured in a Season 2 episode of Mystery Science Theater 3000 (Dr. Forrester and TV's Frank taunted Joel Robinson before the film began with the words "Rock Climbing.")
-In a host segment Michael J. Nelson portrayed actor Hugh Beaumont as a member of the Four Horsemen of the Apocalypse.
+Legacy

+Lost Continent was featured in a Season 2 episode of Mystery Science Theater 3000.
+In a host segment, Michael J. Nelson portrayed actor Hugh Beaumont as a member of the Four Horsemen of the Apocalypse.
 The Lost Continent episode of MST3K was released by Shout!
-Factory as part of their Volume XVIII series DVD boxed set.
+Factory as part of its Volume XVIII series DVD box set.